Ricardosgeral/relier/README.md

 To obtain it, see https://pygsheets.readthedocs.io/en/latest/authorizing.html#signed-credentials

     $ sudo nano /home/pi/erosLab/service_creds.json

-Delete all content of the file and past your own credentials.
+Then,delete all content of the file and past your own credentials.
 Ctrl+X, yes and Enter to save file.

     $ sudo reboot

 #### After reboot the server should be running properly (if hardware is also set correctly)!

+## Troubleshooting
+ - It is normal to get the following error/warning: 'grep: /dev/fd/63: No such file or directory' at the end of $ sudo ./raspbian-post-install.sh
+ - Don't forget to obtain and replace the file service_creds.json or the program will not run.